 - muscle cramps

-B-12 is a vitamin people generally get through eating animal products.
-A B-12 deficiency is when you either can’t absorb B-12 or don’t get enough of it through your diet.
+A vitamin B12 deficiency can happen when you either can’t absorb B12 or don’t get enough of it through your diet.
 It most commonly affects people who:

 - have had gastrointestinal surgery